 There are a wide variety of esports that have professional leagues and events that garner betting interest.
 That said, the majority of esports betting action takes place on CS:GO, DOTA 2, and League of Legends.

-Other games such as Rocket League, FIFA, NBA2K, Overwatch and Warcraft 3 also have betting markets, but it’s the big three games that take the majority of bets.
+Other games such as Call of Duty, Rocket League, FIFA, NBA2K, Overwatch, Rainbow Six and Starcraft also have betting markets, but it’s the big three games that take the majority of bets.

 - CS:GO – A multiplayer first person shooter game where two teams battle against each other to win rounds on different maps.
 CS:GO came out in 2012, but the Counter-Strike series began way back in 2000.